zhiqing-xiao/sn/README.md

-The author is trying to generate the PDF file by himself.
+The author has submitted the PDF to editors.

+The author does not have further updates.